Marshall, Indiana

-Marshall is a town in Washington Township, Parke County, in the U.S. state of Indiana.
-As of the 2010 census, the population was 324.
+Marshall is a town in Washington Township, Parke County, Indiana, United States.
+As of the 2020 census, the population was 274.

 History

 A post office has been in operation at Marshall since 1878.
 The town was named for Mahlon W. Marshall, an original owner of the town site.

 The Arch in the Town of Marshall was listed on the National Register of Historic Places in 1985.